zyh16414/gitskills/README.md

 # gitskills
-Creating a branch is quik.
+#Creating a branch is quik